infinigence/Infini-Megrez-Omni/README.md

 </div>

 ## Introduction

-**Megrez-3B-Omni** is an edge-side multimodal understanding model developed by **Infinigence AI** ([Infinigence AI](https://cloud.infini-ai.com/platform/ai)).
-It is an extension of the Megrez-3B-Instruct model and supports comprehensive understanding and analysis of image, text, and audio modalities.
+**Megrez-3B-Omni** is an on-device multimodal understanding LLM model developed by **Infinigence AI** ([Infinigence AI](https://cloud.infini-ai.com/platform/ai)).
+It is an extension of the Megrez-3B-Instruct model and supports analysis of image, text, and audio modalities.
 The model achieves state-of-the-art accuracy in all three domains:

-- Image Understanding: By utilizing SigLip-400M for constructing image tokens, Megrez-3B-Omni outperforms models with more parameters such as LLaVA-NeXT-Yi-34B, in overall performance.
-It is one of the highest-accuracy image understanding models across multiple mainstream benchmarks, including MME, MMVet, OCRBench, and MMMU.
+- Image Understanding: By utilizing SigLip-400M for constructing image tokens, Megrez-3B-Omni outperforms models with more parameters such as LLaVA-NeXT-Yi-34B.
+It is one of the best image understanding models among multiple mainstream benchmarks, including MME, MMMU, and OCRBench.
 It demonstrates excellent performance in tasks such as scene understanding and OCR.

-- Language Understanding: Megrez-3B-Omni retains exceptional text understanding capabilities without significant trade-offs.
-Compared to its single-modal counterpart (Megrez-3B-Instruct), its overall accuracy variation is less than 2%, maintaining state-of-the-art performance on benchmarks like C-EVAL, MMLU (Pro), and AlignBench.
-It continues to outperform previous-generation models with 14B parameters.
+- Language Understanding: Megrez-3B-Omni retains text understanding capabilities without significant trade-offs.
+Compared to its single-modal counterpart (Megrez-3B-Instruct), the accuracy variation is less than 2%, maintaining state-of-the-art performance on benchmarks like C-EVAL, MMLU/MMLU Pro, and AlignBench.
+It also outperforms previous-generation models with 14B parameters.

-- Speech Understanding: Equipped with the encoder head of Whisper-large-v3 (~600M parameters), the model supports both Chinese and English speech input, multi-turn conversations, and voice-based questions about input images.
-It can directly respond to voice commands with text and has achieved leading results across multiple benchmark tasks.
+- Speech Understanding: Equipped with the encoder head of Whisper-large-v3, the model supports both Chinese and English speech input, multi-turn conversations, and voice-based questions about input images.
+It can directly respond to voice commands with text and achieved leading results across multiple benchmarks.

 ## Evaluation

-The left image compares **Megrez-3B-Omni** with other open-source models across various image understanding tasks.
-The right image showcases **Megrez-3B-Omni**'s performance on the OpenCompass benchmark.
-For reference, see the [InternVL 2.5 Blog Post](https://internvl.github.io/blog/2024-12-05-InternVL-2.5/).
+- The left image compares the performance of Megrez-3B-Omni with other open-source models on mainstream image multimodal tasks.
+- The right image shows the performance of Megrez-3B-Omni on the OpenCompass test set.
+Image reference: [InternVL 2.5 Blog Post](https://internvl.github.io/blog/2024-12-05-InternVL-2.5/).

 You can find detailed accuracy metrics on the [Megrez-3B-Omni-HF](https://huggingface.co/Infinigence/Megrez-3B-Omni) page.